Sharif Uthman: Death or wounded?

-Cree presumed that Osman had been wounded.
-Brooke, too, was unsure whether Osman was dead a day after the battle.
-In the Journal Mundy, he initially reported that Osman had been driven into the mountains.
-The newspaper Friend of China reported on September 17, 1845, that at the time of the report, ten Europeans and 30 men from Manila were still in Osman's captivity as slaves.
-All these reports call into question the later frequently and persistently repeated statement that Osman succumbed to his wound in the neck.
-The British found several Sharifs and leaders among the dead in the fortress area, but Syarif Osman was not discovered.
+Cree presumed that Uthman had been wounded.
+Brooke, too, was unsure whether Uthman was dead a day after the battle.
+In the Journal Mundy, he initially reported that Uthman had been driven into the mountains.
+The newspaper Friend of China reported on September 17, 1845, that at the time of the report, ten Europeans and 30 men from Manila were still in Uthman's captivity as slaves.
+All these reports call into question the later frequently and persistently repeated statement that Uthman succumbed to his wound in the neck.
+The British found several Sharifs and leaders among the dead in the fortress area, but Sharif Uthman was not discovered.

-Wright assumes that Osman fled to Tungku to join his friend Raja Laut.
-Some authors point out that Osman's followers fled to Tungku after the battle.
+Wright assumes that Uthman fled to Tungku to join his friend Raja Laut.
+Some authors point out that Uthman's followers fled to Tungku after the battle.
 Baring-Gould/Bampfylde, however, argue that in 1846 some Iranun retreated from the towns of Tempasuk and Pindusan, destroyed by Captain Mundy, to Tungku to continue their piratical activities, but the Marudu survivors settled on Palawan and in Bongon (Marudu Bay) and were therefore not directly pirates.